-Although covering much of the same land the boundary of the SAC is not contiguous with that of the SAP.
+Although covering much of the same land the boundary of the SAC is not contiguous with that of the SPA.

 This site is within Forest Heath in Suffolk and Kings Lynn and West Norfolk District in Norfolk.
+Map 10 below shows the locations and boundaries of the sites' component areas.